yiisoft/validator/README.md

 }
 ```

-Note that `validateValue()` second argument is an instance of `ValidationContext` so you can use it if you need
+Note that second argument in `validateValue()` is an instance of `ValidationContext` so you can use it if you need
 whole data set context.
 For example, implementation might be the following if you need to validate "company"
 property only if "hasCompany" is true: